 Here's what's coming to Downtown Disney:

 Many people begin and end their day by walking through Downtown Disney.
 It is conveniently close to the theme parks.
 Guests often like to exit the parks to visit the restaurants and then return to spend the rest of the day in the parks.
-It is also fun to visit Downtown Disney on a day that you are not visiting the theme parks.
+It is also fun to visit Downtown Disney on a day when you are not visiting the theme parks.
 However you decide to do it — shopping, dining or playing — you'll find something for everyone in your party at Downtown Disney.

 Do you make Downtown Disney your shopping, eating and entertainment destination?
 What is your favorite spot?
 Do you have any tips to share?
 Let us know in the comments below!